hrustim25/renderer3d/README.md

 # 3D Renderer

 Simple software 3d-renderer written from scratch in C++ using SFML graphics library.
 Library is used only for primitive actions, such as draw pixels.
-Renderer supports surface color interpolation, textures mapping (from jpg/jpeg images), Gouraud shading, implements .obj model file parser.
+Renderer supports surface color interpolation, textures mapping, Gouraud shading, implements .obj model file parser.
 Camera can be controlled using: W, A, S, D - for moving forward, left, backward, right and Up, Down, Left, Right arrows - for rotating up, down, left, right respectively.

 ## Setup